dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 of tool library allows for easily applying purpose-built analysis tools to dig in and investigate production issues.

-This brings into reach tools that would otherwise be too scare or inaccessible, like kernel `kprobes` and uprobes. `bpftrace`, in particular, allows for simple and concise probe definitions, and is great for prototyping more complex tools, and poking around to find useful data sources.
+This brings into reach tools that would otherwise be too scary or inaccessible, like kernel `kprobes` and uprobes. `bpftrace`, in particular, allows for simple and concise probe definitions, and is great for prototyping more complex tools, and poking around to find useful data sources.

-In particular for this issue, bpftrace has the ability to target any ELF binary with uprobes and read method calls and returns for an application like `memcached`.
-This was the first entry-point into investigating the `memcached` key access patterns.
+For this issue, `bpftrace` has the ability to target any ELF binary with uprobes and read method calls and returns for an application like Memcached.
+This was the first entry-point into investigating the Memcached key access patterns.

 ## memcached sources

 My colleague Camilo Lopez [@camilo-github] came up with the idea to attach a uprobe to the `process__command` function in `memcached`.
-In the `memcached` source code, we can its signature in `memcached.c`:
+In the Memcached source code, we can its signature in `memcached.c`:

 ```{.c include=src/memcached/memcached.c startLine=5756 endLine=5756}
 ```

 This shows us that the second argument (`arg1` if indexed from 0) is the command string, which contains the key.

 Now that we know the signature, we can verify that we  can find this symbol in the `memcached` binary: